Playbook note

 • Letting engineering implement workflow without a clean regulatory owner.

-• Producing data exhaust without evidence that is usable in diligence or supervisory review.
+• Producing data exhaust without evidence usable in diligence or supervisory review.

 • Workflow maps with explicit decision boundaries.